Credit Card Icon

 • Low-interest financing options for up to 60 months, with payments as low as $100 per month.

 We also recommend considering flexible spending accounts (FSAs), which can help you save on medical costs by allowing the use of pre-tax dollars for eligible expenses.
-Grasping these financial factors is essential for making informed choices about your pterygium surgery, and we are here to assist you through this process.
+Grasping these financial factors is essential for making informed choices about your financing options, and we are here to assist you through this process.

 The central node represents the overall topic, while branches show different financial aspects.
 Each color-coded branch helps you navigate through surgical costs, insurance information, and payment options available.